stevana/stateful-pbt-with-fakes/README-unprocessed.md

 Chalmers.
 At the computer science department of Chalmers there are several research groups, two of which are particularly relevant to our story -- the *Functional Programming* group and *Programming Logic* group.
 I'll let you guess what the former group's main interest is.
-The latter group's mostly conserned with a branch of functional programming where the type system is sufficiently expressive that it allows for formal specifications of programs, sometimes called dependently typed programming or type theory.
-Agda is an example of a Haskell-like dependently typed programming language, that also happens to be mainly developed by the Programing Logic group.
+The latter group's mostly concerned with a branch of functional programming where the type system is sufficiently expressive that it allows for formal specifications of programs, sometimes called dependently typed programming or type theory.
+Agda is an example of a Haskell-like dependently typed programming language, that also happens to be mainly developed by the Programming Logic group.
 Given the overlap of interest and proximity, researchers at the department are sometimes part of both groups or at least visit each others research seminars from time to time.